 - Ask the directors to fill in questionnaires to help with that investigation.

-- File a report with the Department for Business Innovation & Skills within three months on the director’s conduct.
+- File a report with the Insolvency Service within three months on the director’s conduct.

 - The liquidator will try and pay a return from the assets to creditors.
 This is called a dividend.

 - Finally, the liquidator will close the case when all matters have been dealt with.

 HOW LONG DOES A CREDITORS’ VOLUNTARY LIQUIDATION LAST?

 A normal Creditors Voluntary Liquidation will last for a year but more complex cases can stay open for much longer.
 In particular, a case may be kept open to deal with ongoing litigation or the sale of property.

 A Word Of Advice

 Make sure when choosing a suitably qualified and experienced liquidator that they are a properly “Licensed Insolvency Practitioner”.
 There are a number of firms advertising themselves as “licensed” but all they have is a consumer credit licence.

 Their objective can sometimes be to just charge you a fee and pass you onto someone else.